keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 We all need carbs.

 What we *don't* need are most simple carbs.
 Refined sugar, cane sugar, white bread, most cereals, most pastas, for example, are simple carbohydrates.
 Simple carbs are the carbohydrates that your body doesn't need to break down that much.
-On a molecular level, they’re already fairly similar to their broken down form—sugar.
+On a molecular level, they’re already fairly similar to their broken-down form—sugar.
 While some simple carbohydrates have their perks (even Coke-a-Cola can be considered slightly hydrating), they have limited nutritional value other than the immediate energy they provide.[^24] The problem is, most of the time, our bodies don't need that massive hit of immediate energy.
 So, it gets stored in and around our muscles as glycogen and body fat, awaiting the glorious day the Energy Gods in our bodies call upon them to be sacrificed for the greater good.
 And, unless we physically move our bodies for an extended period of time, in and around our muscles is where the glycogen and fat will stay.[^25]

 Complex carbohydrates, on the other hand, typically are your dark leafy greens, grain-based breads, legumes, etc. They are higher in fiber, and therefore slower to digest; which means they're more likely to keep your blood sugar levels fairly stable, and they provide more energy for longer periods (again because of the slower digestion).
 Not to mention most of our micronutrients are in those legumes and dark leafy greens.[^26]